-- 5.42 For issuance of a certificate of compliance pursuant to Government Code Sec.
+- 5.43 For issuance of a certificate of compliance pursuant to Government Code Sec.
 66499.35 for a land division that occurred after the effective date of the Coastal Act, the certificate of compliance shall not be issued unless a CDP that authorizes the land division is approved.
-In such a situation, the City shall only approve a coastal development permit if the land division, as proposed or as conditioned, complies with all policies of the LCP. - 5.43 On beachfront parcels, land divisions may be permitted consistent with the density designated by the Land Use Plan Map only if all parcels to be created contain sufficient area to site a dwelling or other principal structure, on-site sewage disposal system, if necessary, and any other necessary facilities without development on sandy beaches or bluffs, consistent with all other policies in the LUP including those regarding geologic, wave uprush, and public access. - 5.44 Land divisions, including lot line adjustments, for property which includes area within or adjacent to an ESHA shall not be permitted unless consistent with Policy 3.42.
+In such a situation, the City shall only approve a coastal development permit if the land division, as proposed or as conditioned, complies with all policies of the LCP. - 5.44 On beachfront parcels, land divisions may be permitted consistent with the density designated by the Land Use Plan Map only if all parcels to be created contain sufficient area to site a dwelling or other principal structure, on-site sewage treatment system, if necessary, and any other necessary facilities without development on sandy beaches or bluffs, consistent with all other policies in the LUP including those regarding geologic, wave uprush, and public access. - 5.45 Land divisions, except for mergers and lot line adjustments, for property which includes area within or adjacent to an ESHA shall not be permitted unless consistent with Policy 3.44.